-6.1 (a) Severance pay shall be paid to regular full-time employees, and regular part-time employees hired on or before March 6, 1987 in a lump sum equal to two (2) weeks' pay for every year of full-time equivalent service (prorated for fractional years of service), up to a maximum of forty (40) weeks.
-Such pay shall be computed at the employee's current rate of pay excluding any overtime, holiday pay, vacation pay, shift or job differentials or any other premium or additional compensation.

-(b) Severance pay shall be paid to part-time employees hired after March 6, 1987 in a lump sum equal to two (2) weeks pay for every year of full-time equivalent service (prorated for fractional years of service) up to a maximum of four (4) weeks.
-Such pay shall be computed at the employee's current rate of pay excluding any overtime, holiday pay, vacation pay, shift or job differentials or any other premium or additional compensation.

-- 6.2 Severance pay need not be paid to an employee discharged for just cause (excepting incompetence), self-provoked discharge for the purpose of collecting severance pay, to an employee who is retired from The Sacramento Bee or who leaves of his/her own volition.
+- 6.1 (a) Severance pay shall be paid to regular full-time employees, in a lump sum equal to two (2) weeks' pay for every year of full-time equivalent service (prorated for fractional years of service), up to a maximum of twenty-six (26) weeks.
+Such pay shall be computed at the employee's current rate of pay excluding any overtime, holiday pay, vacation pay, shift or job differentials or any other premium or additional compensation. - (b) Severance pay shall be paid to part-time employees in a lump sum equal to two (2) weeks pay for every year of full-time equivalent service (prorated for fractional years of service) up to a maximum of four (4) weeks.
+Such pay shall be computed at the employee's current rate of pay excluding any overtime, holiday pay, vacation pay, shift or job differentials or any other premium or additional compensation. - 6.2 Severance pay need not be paid to an employee discharged for just cause (excepting incompetence), self-provoked discharge for the purpose of collecting severance pay, to an employee who is retired from The Sacramento Bee or who leaves of his/her own volition.
 The payment of severance in any of these cases shall be optional with the Publisher. - 6.3 From severance pay the Publisher may deduct any levy or tax to which the employee is subject under state or federal legislation. - 6.4 A person re-employed who has received severance pay becomes a new employee of the Publisher as regards severance pay.